Jump to navigation

 Wells College is a nationally recognized private liberal arts college located on the shores of beautiful Cayuga Lake.
 Founded in 1868, Wells provides an academically rigorous and relationship-based educational experience strengthened by the College's small size, residential atmosphere, and dedication to hands-on learning.
 The mission of Wells College is to teach students to think critically, reason wisely, and act humanely as they cultivate meaningful lives.

-- Enrollment: Wells has a total full-time enrollment of over 500 students.
+- Enrollment: Wells has a total full-time enrollment of nearly 600 students.
 Students come to Wells from all over the country and the world.
 Three percent of our student body is international; 24 percent of students are people of color.

 - Location: Situated on more than 300 scenic acres overlooking Cayuga Lake in central New York, Wells College offers the simplicity and safety of village living and easy access to metropolitan and educational centers: ½ hour from Ithaca (home of Cornell University), 1 hour from Rochester and Syracuse, and 5 hours from New York City.
 The Finger Lakes are known for vast outdoor recreational opportunities and for a high concentration of outstanding colleges and universities.